rachel-ftw/RR.com/aboutme.md

 I love software engineering because lets me solve interesting problems and make useful things.
 I'm delighted that I found things that address everything I'm good at, from working with people to problem solving to creative thinking.

+I can handle whatever you
+                  can throw at me.
+I've developed & maintained full stack apps, designed brand marketing strategies & materials, & illustrated magazine covers.</p>
+                  <p>Non-tech loves include rock climbing, dancing, hiking with
+                  <a href={'./uma.jpg'}> this lady</a>, meditation and yoga.</p>

 ###Technologies
 HTML
 CSS